cloudblog004/fantasticfoodies/content/en/posts/224-recipe-of-award-winning-crockpot-chicken-and-stuffing.md

 ##### The ingredients needed to make Crockpot chicken and stuffing:

-1. Get 3/4 tsp garlic powder, bacon &amp; molasses seasoning and basil
+1. Get 3/4 tsp garlic powder, bacon & molasses seasoning and basil
 1. Take 3 pounds boneless chicken breast tenders
 1. Make ready 1/4 cup of butter=1/2 stick of butter  (i used olive oil instead)
 1. Get 2 can campbells cream of mushroom soup...(i used 1 can cream of mushroom and 1 can cream of chicken) undiluted